sunwit-petchoo/SAL-game/README.md

 # Snakes and Ladders game

-This is my work for unit Object Oriented Programming.
+This is my works for unit Object Oriented Programming.
 The app is GUI Snakes and Ladders game that allow user to play with computer.

 # Requirements
 - Decide first player by rolling the die and who get bigger will play first.